artalukd/atalukdar.github.io/_pages/Experience.md

 # Research Experience

+## Undergraduate Researcher at Web Intelligence & Social Computing Lab, Dept of CS & IS, BITS Pilani
+<small>May 2017 - Present </small>

+<p> Working on Crisis Tweet classification with respect to 2015 Nepal Earthquake.
+The task involves identification of tweets that request help and those that provide aid.
+The goal is to match the tweets using NLP.</p>

+<p>Worked on Sentiment Analysis of tweets in Indian languages using word-embeddings and LSTM based RNN architecture on SAIL 2015 dataset.</p>

 ## Biomedical Informatics Center,  NICED-ICMR, Kolkata — Summer Intern
 <small> Summer 2016 </small>
 <p>Developed a classifier to identify Adhesin proteins from FASTA sequence.
 Used supervised machine learning algorithms.